learn-co-curriculum/dsc-k-means-clustering/README.md

 Two assumptions are of main importance for the k-means clustering algorithm:

 1. To compute the "cluster center", you calculate the (arithmetic) mean of all the points belonging to the cluster.
 Each cluster center is recalculated in the beginning of each new iteration
-2. After the cluster center has been recalculated, if a given point is now closer to a different cluster center than the center of its current cluster, then that point is reassigned to the clostest center
+2. After the cluster center has been recalculated, if a given point is now closer to a different cluster center than the center of its current cluster, then that point is reassigned to the closest center

 ## Visualization of K-means Clustering Algorithm